 In the earliest work examining symmetry properties of the SLAM problem, Barrau and Bonnabel \cite{2016_barrau_EKFSLAMAlgorithmConsistency} proposed a novel class of Lie groups, $\SE_n(m)$, and showed that this is a symmetry suitable for the classical SLAM problem.
 They further showed that this symmetry is compatible with the reference frame invariance of SLAM, and that the resulting IEKF consequently overcomes the well-known consistency issues of EKF-based SLAM \cite{2006_bailey_ConsistencyEKFSLAMAlgorithm}.
 In \cite{2017_zhang_ConvergenceConsistencyAnalysis}, Zhang \etal performed an observability analysis of the IEKF for SLAM, and compared its performance to a range of other EKFs for SLAM in simulation.
-Wu \etal \cite{2017_wu_InvariantEKFVINSAlgorithm} then combined $\SE_n(m)$ with the MSCKF concept of \cite{2007_mourikis_MultistateConstraintKalman} to propose an invariant MSCKF for VIO, which they showed to be a consistent filter unlike the original MSCKF, which exhibited growing inconsistency in a series of Monte Carlo simulation trials.
+Wu \etal \cite{2017_wu_InvariantEKFVINSAlgorithm} then combined $\SE_n(m)$ with the MSCKF concept of \cite{2007_mourikis_MultistateConstraintKalman} to propose an invariant MSCKF for VIO, which they showed to be a consistent filter.
+They contrasted this to the original MSCKF, which exhibited growing inconsistency in a series of Monte Carlo simulation trials.
 Brossard \etal \cite{2018_brossard_InvariantKalmanFiltering} derived an invariant unscented Kalman filter (IUKF) for monocular SLAM using the Lie group proposed in \cite{2016_barrau_EKFSLAMAlgorithmConsistency}, and outperformed other invariant filters for VIO.
 A number of other works \cite{2018_heo_ConsistentEKFBasedVisualInertial, 2018_heo_ConsistentEKFBasedVisualInertiala, 2018_brossard_UnscentedKalmanFilter} have also explored applying variants of the IEKF to VIO in an MSCKF framework.
 Recently, Yang \etal \cite{2022_yang_DecoupledRightInvariant} coupled the $\SE_2(3)$ symmetry with the `first-estimates Jacobian' technique of \cite{2008_huang_AnalysisImprovementConsistency}.
 They demonstrated improved accuracy and consistency over other filter-based algorithms implemented on the OpenVINS platform \cite{2020_geneva_OpenVINSResearchPlatform}, evaluated in simulation and on the TUM-VI dataset \cite{2018_schubert_TUMVIBenchmark}.